Milwaukee fish fry guide

 1701 N. Arlington Pl., (414) 225-9330

-Hi-Hat may not be the first place you think of for fish fry, but they fry those fish up right (with a slight twist), from open to close every Friday night.
+Hi-Hat may not be the first place you think of for fish fry, but it fries those fish up right (with a slight twist), from open to close every Friday night.
 Choose from battered cod or Milwaukee-style fried perch; both are served with coleslaw, marble rye, fries and caper mayo.
 You can also opt for the fish sandwich or Lake perch tacos.

 Lakefront Brewery Beer Hall